 The sophistication of new medications and the aging baby boomer population provide a strong outlook for the pharmacy industry.
 In fact, according to the Bureau of Labor Statistics, employment of pharmacy technicians is expected to increase by 32% though 2016—providing a steady and fruitful career path for many.

 Jobs in pharmacy tech are expected to be favorable, especially for those with certification.
-With that being said, there is multiple educational programs one can take to obtain the proper certification for a successful career in pharmacy tech.
-Individuals can obtain a pharmacy technician certificate online or on-campus; or if they are seeking a more robust course load, can obtain an Associate’s degree, which takes around two years to achieve.
+With that being said, there are multiple educational programs one can take to obtain the proper certification for a successful career in pharmacy.
+Individuals can obtain a pharmacy technician certificate online, which prepares them to take the Pharmacy Certification Exam (PTCE) upon graduation.

-Students pursuing a pharmacy technician certificate or degree can expect to take courses including:
+Students pursuing a pharmacy technician certificate can expect to take courses including:

 - Introduction to Pharmacy; where you will learn about career opportunities available as a pharmacy technician.